ansys/pyprimemesh/doc/source/user_guide/fileio.rst

     {'my_param': 1}

-To set parameters to be used at import:
+To set parameters used for import:

 .. code:: python